Joaodevgit/Reccomender-System/README.md

 **Important note: Dont forget to comment dbms.directories.import=import in neo4j database's settings otherwise you cannot import the necessary data from the csv files to the database!**
 <div style="text-align: right"> After the node indexes are created you need to create the nodes.

-To create the nodes "Genres" you need to import the csv file named "movies_genre.csv" (located in AlgoritmoML/datasets.zip).
+To create the nodes "Genres" you need to import the csv file named "movies_genre.csv" (located in downloaded zip).
 (Uncomment line 213 of the Neo4jCreationDB python file)

-To create the nodes "Movies" you need to import the csv file named "movies.csv" (located in AlgoritmoML/datasets.zip).
+To create the nodes "Movies" you need to import the csv file named "movies.csv" (located in downloaded zip).
 (Uncomment line 216 of the Neo4jCreationDB python file)

-To create the nodes "Users" you need to import the csv file named "userRatings5k.csv" (located in AlgoritmoML/datasets.zip).
+To create the nodes "Users" you need to import the csv file named "userRatings5k.csv" (located in downloaded zip).
 (Uncomment line 219 of the Neo4jCreationDB python file)
 </div>